Join our community of websites already using SEOJuice to automate the boring SEO work.

 Example of a citation:

 No link needed.
-Google still sees it as a location/brand validation.
+Google still treats it as location and brand validation.

 Example of a backlink: